unknownusernametopick/pynigger/docs/meta/faqs.md

 ---

-## What is Pyger?
+## What is PyNigger?

-- Pyger is a spoon-feeding library based on Pyrogram.
+- PyNigger is a spoon-feeding library based on Pyrogram.

 - Pyrogram is a spoon-feeding MTProto Framework made in Python.